james-gould/azure-keyvault-emulator-samples/README.md

 > [!NOTE]
 > The main repository for the [Azure Key Vault Emulator is here.](https://github.com/james-gould/azure-keyvault-emulator)

-If you want to get going with the Emulator quickly these samples will show you a variety of setups and scripts you can spin up in seconds in your development environment.
+If you want to get going with the Emulator quickly these samples will show you a variety of applications and scripts you can run in your development environment.

 ## Running a sample